 Healthcare Effectiveness Data and Information Set (HEDIS®)

 The National Committee on Quality Assurance (NCQA) is a national not-for-profit company that maintains quality data on health plans from across the country.
-NCQA has specific quality measures that they ask each health plan to report on yearly.
+NCQA has many specific quality measures that they ask each health plan to report on yearly.
 The quality measures are rolled up in a tool called HEDIS.
 This lets everyone see how health plans compare to each other in many different areas of healthcare.
-HEDIS evaluates measures in the areas of preventive care (adults and children), immunizations of children and teens, care of pregnant women, and the care of chronic diseases like asthma and diabetes.
+HEDIS has measures for preventive care (adults and children), immunizations of children and teens, care of pregnant women, and the care of diseases like asthma and diabetes.
 The results are audited and reported to NCQA.

-MedStar Family Choice reported all measures required for Medicaid plans in order to retain NCQA accreditation, as well as any additional measures required by the Maryland Department of Health.
+MedStar Family Choice reported all measures required for Medicaid plans in order to get NCQA accreditation and any extra measures required by the Maryland Department of Health.

-Scores above the Maryland Average for Calendar Year 2016
+Scores above the Maryland Average for HEDIS 2017

 - Childhood Immunization Status - Combo 3 (CIS)